dutertetimes/dutertetimes.github.io/_posts/news/president/2017-01-30-President Calls for an Unscheduled Press Conference.md

 related:
 ---

-The President called on an unscheduled press conference early mornin on 30 January 2017.
+The President called on an unscheduled press conference early morning of 30 January 2017.
 &#x25cf;